 In creating a training plan, every aspect of your life must be accounted for – work, family, social activities.
-As a coach, there are fixed parts of your life I cannot change – you work a full-time job, you have to be home by 7pm on Monday to pick up the kids, you love this Wednesday night yoga class, you like taking Fridays off, you have book club the first Tuesday of every month.
-Obviously, none of these are bad things but we need to schedule around them.
-Our first step will be to lay out a ‘typical’ week so we can customize the Whippet training plan to your specific schedule.
-As the schedule progresses, little things will come up (family emergency, last minute concert tickets) and we’ll plan for those – everything from switching time of a run (evening to morning) to cancelling workouts – depending on the situation.
+As a coach, there are fixed parts of your life I cannot change – working a full-time job, having to be home by 7pm on Monday to pick up the kids, Wednesday night yoga class you adore, Fridays is a day off, book club meets the first Tuesday of every month.
+Obviously, none of these are bad things but need to be scheduled around.
+The first step should be to lay out a ‘typical’ week and customize the Whippet training plan to your specific schedule.
+As the schedule progresses, little things will come up (family emergency, last minute concert tickets) and you’ll account for those – everything from switching time of a run (evening to morning) to canceling workouts – depending on the situation.

 Most runners preparing for the marathon have a time-goal in mind.
 There are some good “race predictor” calculators online which will estimate finish time based on performances at other distances.
 For the marathon, the big caveat to the accuracy of these tools is that you must be as well-trained for the marathon distance as you were for the 5K or 5-miler entered into the calculator.
 I also believe multiple time goals should be created.
 Have a “good time,” a “better time,” and a “best time” in your head as the season progresses.
 Set expectations early in the process and gauge your readiness to meet those goals as the long runs and workouts proceed.
 Keep in mind that goal(s) can change as the season progresses.